Googler43/xiongmai-backchannel-sender/README.md

-This script allows you to send audio files to cameras with a feedback channel based on XM.
-To start, you must provide the following information:
+This script allows you to send audio files to cameras with an XM-based feedback channel.
+First, you need to put the following information in the main.py file and then run it:
 <br>
 Example:<br>
 <br>